Manuel dos Reis Machado: Legacy

+As of 2023, Bimba's son, Mestre Nenel, continues to teach capoeira in his father's style in Bahia.

+Academy rules

 Bimba strongly believed capoeira had an extraordinary value as a self-defense martial art, hence his efforts to develop its learning in a structured and methodical way.

 Bimba developed a capoeira teaching method with commandments, principles and traditions, which are still part of the capoeira regional up to this day.
 Some of his commandments are: